 Where to Stop for Lunch or a Break

 The grassy lawn by the waterfall at the base of the hill is a nice spot to stop for a break.
 Another great choice is at the top of the hill on the peninsula.
-There are a lot of sheep in the area, so just make sure to take a good look before you sit on the grass!
+There are a lot of sheep in the area, so take a good look before you sit on the grass!

 There are a few short sections of trail where there are steep drop-offs.

 The area at the top of the peninsula hill is pretty small and there are dangerous drop-offs all around.
-The temptation to pull out your cameras will be great here, but if you have small kids, make sure one parent is watching the kids at all times.
+It’s tempting to pull out your camera here, but if you have small kids, make sure one parent is watching them at all times.

 The trail through the sheep pasture is nice and wide, but the fence on the side has rusty barbed wire on it, so try to keep your kids on the other side of the trail.